Does South Park Exist?

-Where is South Park? - South Park is the Heartland
+Where is South Park? - it's the Heartland

 Nearby in 1861, another formidable strike was made and a town formed known as Buckskin Joe.
 At its height, Buckskin Joe had a newspaper, The Western Mountaineer, although it proved to be short-lived.
-Buckskin Joe prosperted with over 2,000 people living there, served by two stores, a bank, four hotels, and two dance halls.
-Unfortunately, severe weather and the challenges of bringing in supplies to the area proved to be too difficult and eventually Fairplay was the surviving town.
+Buckskin Joe prospered with over 2,000 people living there, served by two stores, a bank, four hotels, and two dance halls.
+Unfortunately, severe weather and the challenges of bringing supplies to the area proved too difficult, and eventually, Fairplay was the surviving town.

 Fairplay a Significant Crossroad

-In addition to early mountain men and Native Americans who passed through South Park; early on Fairplay was the center for a dozen or so stagecoach lines that crossed the park.
+In addition to early mountain men and Native Americans who passed through this region.
+Fairplay was the center for a dozen stagecoach lines that crossed the park early on.
 South Park’s central location made it a natural crossroad for travelers.
 Supply stores and other essential places of business remained there.
 All of the town shops were packed tight along Front Street, the main street in Fairplay.
 However, in 1873 a chimney fire in one of the hostelries (saloon/hotel) burned the whole town to the ground.
 It was rebuilt with more permanence in mind.
-The brewery, built in stone, can still be seen today in South Park.
+The brewery built in stone can still be seen.

 The Law or Lawlessness of South Park

-Life in South Park and Fairplay, in the early days, commenced with mining as the major venture.
+In the early days, life in South Park and Fairplay commenced with mining as the major venture.
 The remote location of Fairplay made it difficult to enforce any kind of real law and order.
-This problem resulted in local magistrates often being overly sympathetic with criminals.
+This problem resulted in local magistrates often being overly sympathetic to criminals.
 Who knows why but perhaps there were influential reasons for being lenient.
-Due to this, civilians took matters into their own hands and public lynching became a common practice.
-At one time both the judge and district attorney were run out of town in fear of their own lives.
-Needless to say Fairplay was far from playing fair.
+Due to this, civilians took matters into their own hands, and public lynching became a common practice.
+At one time, the judge and district attorney were run out of town for fear of their own lives.
+Needless to say, Fairplay was far from playing fair.
 All the usual on-goings of a mining town were in action.
-That included lots of violence, gun play, prostitution, gambling, thievery, salloons, gold strikes, cattle, religion and the like.
-Politics, racism and favoritism were also alive and well.
+That included lots of violence, gunplay, prostitution, gambling, thievery, saloons, gold strikes, cattle, religion, and the like.
+Politics, racism, and favoritism were also alive and well.

 South Park Advancing

-In 1952 when gold dropped to $35 an ounce the gold mining era ended.
+In 1952 when gold dropped to $35 an ounce, the gold mining era ended.
 Ranching continued to thrive, as many of the first ranchers were disappointed prospectors anyway.
-Most of the ranches in South Park average around 10,000 acres and produce navtive grass hay, alfalfa, and cattle.
-However not all ranches have been successful and many have sold out to larger outfits or corporations.
+Most of the ranches in South Park average around 10,000 acres and produce native grass hay, alfalfa, and cattle.
+However, not all ranches have been successful, and many have sold out to larger outfits or corporations.
 Additionally, with the demand for water on the rise.
-Many ranches have sold their water rights to lower elevation developing suburbs.
+Many ranches have sold their water rights to lower-elevation developing suburbs.

 South Park and Fairplay have a boom and bust history.

 South Park has a wild and lawless history.
-It’s a high elevation expansive country with extreme weather combined with restless dreams of prosperity.
-A rugged cross-roads that facilitated the ins and outs of the larger region.
-It was a hostile country that included all the usual aspects of mining towns: saloons, banks, commerce, gold strikes, mining camps, disease, cattle, the law, religion, and all the conventions or rather perversions that relate to these establishments; all existed live and well in South Park during the mid to late 1800s.
-It was the promiseland, people risked a lot to go to South Park regardless of the fact that less than 1% of the population came out ahead.
+It’s a high-elevation expansive country with extreme weather combined with restless dreams of prosperity.
+A rugged crossroads that facilitated the ins and outs of the larger region.
+It was a hostile country that included all the usual aspects of mining towns: saloons, banks, commerce, gold strikes, mining camps, disease, cattle, the law, religion, and all the conventions or rather perversions that relate to these establishments; all existed live and well during the mid to late 1800s.
+It was the promise land, people risked a lot to go to South Park regardless of the fact that less than 1% of the population came out ahead.